rhpit/paws/doc/create_group.rst

            task: provision

          - name: Get Windows system information
-           task: winsetup
+           task: configure
            args:
-            - powershell: powershell/get_system_info.ps1
+            - script: powershell/get_system_info.ps1

          - name: Reboot Windows
-           task: winsetup
+           task: configure
            args:
-            - powershell: powershell/reboot.ps1
+            - script: powershell/reboot.ps1

 As you can see we have declared three tasks to run:

 1. First it will run the provision task to create a Windows system based on the system defined in the topology file set in the vars section.

-2. Second it will run the winsetup task.
-This will run the ad_preparation.ps1 PowerShell script against the provisioned system.
-Take note of the args key, they have defined the name of the powershell and powershell vars.
-This is the same as if you were to define them running a single paws winsetup call.
+2. Second it will run the configure task.
+It will execute the script that was specified.

-3. Third it will run the winsetup task again.
+3. Third it will run the configure task again.
 This will run the reboot.ps1 PowerShell script to reboot the system.

 Example of a group